jdbancal/gem/README.md

 1. Check out this repository in the folder of your choice
 2. Download the latest version of Eigen on [eigen.tuxfamily.org](eigen.tuxfamily.org) and place it into the src folder.
-3. Install the gmp and mpfrc++ libraries with the command
-'''sudo apt-get install libmpfrc++-dev libgmp-dev
+3. Install the gmp and mpfrc++ libraries with the command `sudo apt-get install libmpfrc++-dev libgmp-dev`
 4. Start matlab and go to the gem folder.
-5. Type 'make'.
+5. Type `make`.
 This will launch the compilation of the library.
 If everything goes fine, the program will return 'Compilation successful'.
 6. Add the gem folder to your matlab path.
 You can now safely play with high precision objects :-)